 When asked how to get to the site, Gudmundur (Gmg) from the Mail Team instantly said:

 It’s at least 20k from the Blue Lagoon.
 It is better to have good hiking shoes to do the rocks.
 Started Strava too late and it was acting weird so not positive.You can make it easier though by going to Grindavík and walking on the road instead of the path.

 Introducing Vivaldi’s hot Volcano Theme

-The spectacular lava show is an inspiration for many including our designer Henrik Helmers who works out of Norway.
+The spectacular lava show inspires many, including our designer Henrik Helmers, who works out of Norway.
 He created an exclusive ‘Fagradalsfjall’ Vivaldi Theme.
 Catch the settings in his tweet.

 The eruption site, an amphitheatre of sorts

 The last few days have been nothing less than hypnotic for many across the globe, including all of us at Vivaldi.
 Nature is powerful.